Everyone's heard the saying "It takes a village to raise a child."

 Lunch in the Park

-On the 1st and 3rd Saturday of each month, the group meets at 305 Dingle Street Park right behind the Emergency Shelter on Oakland Ave.
+On the 1st and 3rd Saturday of each month, the group meets at 305 Dingle Street Park right behind the area where the Emergency Shelter on Oakland Ave used to stand.
 We start the event by sharing a meal with the community.
 During this time we get to know those we serve by name, talk with them about their lives, and share about ourselves.
 The atmosphere is casual, with the goal of offering friendship and support to those who are often overlooked or ignored.

 After the meal and fellowship, we open our trailer to those in need.
 Community members can come and receive clothing, shoes, hygiene items, books and other things to support and enrich their lives.

 Food for the Soul